 Pick a cadence of show releases you can commit to long-term.
 A daily podcast is probably not feasible.
 But having too few can make it challenging to stay in close contact with your audience.
 Some podcast hosts separate their shows into “seasons” to give themselves periodic breaks.
 They might do six episodes over three months and then take a short hiatus before starting again.

-You can also plan themes for different periods such as entrepreneurship, investments, politics, and travel.
+You can also plan themes for different periods, such as entrepreneurship, investments, politics, and travel.

 Producing Your Financial Advisor Podcast